CommonRoad/commonroad-scenario-designer/docs/source/details/commonroad_to_opendrive.rst

         ├── converter.py
         └── dataloader.py

-- `/elements`: This directory contains various tools and files that are used for initiation of various opendrive objects and used in various stages during the conversion of scenario object(lanelets) to opendrive file.
+- `/elements`: This directory contains various classes for OpenDRIVE objects and is used in various stages during the conversion.
-- `/reference_maps`: This directory contains sample of opendrive files which will be used as reference for testing converted opendrive files.
-- `/utils`: This directory contains two files in which one is used to preprocess the polyline for road element and another is used to write the opendrive file using opendrive tree element.
+- `/utils`: This directory contains two files in which one is used to preprocess the polyline for road elements and another is used to write the OpenDRIVE file using the OpenDRIVE tree element.
-- `converter.py`: Module to convert scenario object to opendrive file in  which lanelets are used to construct road, junctions, junction linkage, obstacles, traffic element.
+- `converter.py`: Main conversion file.
-- `dataloader.py`: Module to convert to xml file to scenario object which includes preparation of intersection successor and preparation of a dictionary with lanelet ids that keep track of converted lanelet.
+- `dataloader.py`: File to parse CommonRoad file which includes preparation of intersections and preparation of a dictionary with lanelet ids that keep track of converted lanelets.

 .. _fig.layout-commonroad-to-opendrive:
 .. figure:: images/commonroad_to_opendrive_flowchart.png